peranakanfrancis/mary/content/en/home/slider.md

 [[item]]
-  title = "Fr Augustine Wong's Spiritual Column" content = "Let's listen to what God has to say to you" cta_label = "Read now" align = "center" cta_url = "/en/spiritual-column/"
+  title = "Fr Augustine Wong's Spiritual Column" content = "Come listen to what God has to say to you" cta_label = "Read now" align = "center" cta_url = "/en/spiritual-column/"